Having a baby is exciting but it can also be stressful without the proper amount of financial planning.

-Do you and your partner have or need disability insurance?
+Do you and your partner have disability insurance?
+Do you want it?

 I started researching childcare as early as 20 weeks.
 I wanted to give my husband and I time to scout out the best care centers and visit each of them before making a final decision.
-What I found is that many high-quality daycares are costly but even if the price isn’t a concern, most centers have waitlists.
+What I found is that many high-quality daycares are costly.

 Have you given yourself enough time to research and investigate a quality daycare center in your area?
 Is there a waitlist?
 Are there special immunization and food service requirements?
 What are the monthly expenses?
 Is there financial assistance available?

-Although we decided on a quality daycare center, we ended up making the decision for me to care for the baby full-time.
-I left my position to be a SAHM.
+Although we decided on a quality daycare center, I left my career to stay home and care for my daughter.
 This wasn’t a decision that was planned early in my pregnancy but it is what we decided would be best for our family.

-Financially, losing a full-time salary is something that must be considered if you have a desire to be at home with your baby.
+Financially, losing a full-time salary is something that must be considered, especially if you have a desire to be at home with your baby.